-Intertrigo is inflammation of the skin.
-Ittends to occur in warm, moist areas of the body where two skin surfaces rub or press against each other.
-Such areas are called "skin folds."
+Intertrigo is inflammation of the skin folds.
+It tends to occur in warm, moist areas of the body where two skin surfaces rub or press against each other.
+Such areas are called intertriginous areas.

-The condition is most common in persons who are obese.
-It may also be seen in people who must stay in bed or who wear medical devices such as artificial limbs, splints, and braces.
+The condition is most common in people who are obese.
+It may also occur in people who must stay in bed or who wear medical devices such as artificial limbs, splints, and braces.
 These devices may trap moisture against the skin.

 Intertrigo is common in warm, moist climates.

 It may help to lose weight and often change your body position.

 - Separate skin folds with dry towels.

 - Wear loose clothing and moisture wicking fabrics.

 When to Contact a Medical Professional

 - The condition does not go away, even with good home care.